What are Barcodes used for?

 Barcodes are now used on tickets to many entertainment events, such as cinemas or shows.
 The barcode is scanned which checks the validity of the ticket.
-Barcode are used extensively by airlines on air tickets and boarding passes.
+Barcodes are used extensively by airlines on air tickets and boarding passes.
 Often boarding passes containing a barcode can be printed by the customer themselves, reducing costs to the airlines.

 QR Codes at bus stops and railway stations can be used to provide up to date information about time tables and connections.

 Many adverts in a large variety of media now contain a barcode in the form of a QR Code (a 2D barcode).
 The QR code can be scanned, typically by a mobile device, to provide more detailed information about the product or service being advertised.
-QR Codes can be used to also link to videos which provide marketing or technical information.
+QR Codes can be used to also link to videos that provide marketing or technical information.
 They are often used to link customers to a film trailer.
 Some businesses use them on business cards which, when scanned on a mobile device, takes the person directly to the company website.

-QR Codes on For Sale signs provide contact details for the agent as well as a link to the more information on property for sale.
+QR Codes on For Sale signs provide contact details for the agent as well as a link to more information on property for sale.

-There are mobile apps which allow you to scan the barcode on the food you eat and the app will then use the information to track your food intake, thus providing a food diary.
+There are mobile apps that allow you to scan the barcode on the food you eat and the app will then use the information to track your food intake, thus providing a food diary.

 Recycle Bins have been barcoded providing the ability to provide incentive-based recycling.

-Barcodes on clothing tags can provide information on the material used, country of origin and sustainable manufacturing processes.
+Barcodes on clothing tags can provide information on the material used, country of origin, and sustainable manufacturing processes.

 Barcodes may well be a real help when used in the ongoing effort to ensure products are sustainably manufactured.

 Libraries have used QR codes for quite a long time.
-However, in Austria a city has built a public library with nothing but QR codes, NFC and stickers.
+However, in Austria, a city has built a public library with nothing but QR codes, NFC and stickers.

 QR Codes next to paintings or sculptures in museums and galleries will provide information about the actual items being exhibited.